Telephone line: In the United States

-the telephone company end of that wire pair is connected to a telephone hybrid.
+and the telephone company end of that wire pair is connected to a telephone hybrid.

 In most cases, two copper wires (tip and ring) for each telephone line run from a home or other small building to a local telephone exchange.
 There is a central junction box for the building where the wires that go to telephone jacks throughout the building and wires that go to the exchange meet and can be connected in different configurations depending upon the subscribed telephone service.
 The wires between the junction box and the exchange are known as the local loop, and the network of wires going to an exchange is known as the access network.

 The vast majority of houses in the U.S. are wired with 6-position modular jacks with four conductors (6P4C) wired to the house's junction box with copper wires.
 Those copper wires may be connected back to two telephone overhead lines at the local telephone exchange, thus making those jacks RJ14 jacks.
 More often, only two of the wires are connected to the exchange as one telephone line, and the others are unconnected.
 In that case, the jacks in the house are RJ11.

-Older houses often have 4-conductor telephone station cable in the walls color coded with Bell System colors: red, green, yellow, black as 2-pairs of 22 AWG (0.33 mm2) solid copper; "line 1" uses the red/green pair and "line 2" uses the yellow/black pair.
+Older houses often have 4-conductor telephone station cable in the walls color coded with Bell System colors: red, green, yellow, and black as 2-pairs of 22 AWG (0.33 mm2) solid copper; "line 1" uses the red/green pair and "line 2" uses the yellow/black pair.

 Inside the walls of the house—between the house's outside junction box and the interior wall jacks—the most common telephone cable in new houses is Category 5 cable—4 pairs of 24 AWG (0.205 mm2) solid copper.

 Inside large buildings, and in the outdoor cables that run to the telephone company POP, many telephone lines are bundled together in a single cable using the 25-pair color code.
+Outside plant cables can have up to 3,600 or 3,800 pairs, used at the entrances of telephone exchanges.